calvinmetcalf/degent/readme.md

   //prints 125;
 });
 ```

+if function is returned it is assumed to be a thunk and called node style, otherwise the value is passed back in.

 requires --harmony flag, also you can pass additional arguments to degent which are passed along to the generator function.